-The Chairperson of the Board and the CEO maintain ongoing dialogue with shareholders and communicate their views to the Board.
+The Chairperson of the Board and the CEO and CFO maintain ongoing dialogue with shareholders and communicate their views to the Board.
 The Board recognizes it is accountable to shareholders and ensures that their views are taken into account in agreeing the Company's strategy and other operational matters.
 The Board also recognizes the importance of treating all shareholders equally.

-Annual and interim results are communicated by regulatory news services as are ad hoc operational and regulatory releases.
-Shareholders may also attend the Annual General Meeting where they can discuss matters with the board.
+Annual and interim results are filed with the Securities and Exchange Commission and communicated by news services as are ad hoc operational and regulatory releases.
+Shareholders may also attend the Annual General Meeting where they can ask questions to the Board.

-VERONA PHARMA PLC STRATEGIC REPORT FOR THE YEAR ENDED DECEMBER 31, 2020
+VERONA PHARMA PLC STRATEGIC REPORT FOR THE YEAR ENDED DECEMBER 31, 2021